Headshot of Nell O'Rourke

 Ph.D.
 Student

-Yinmiao Li is a 2nd-year PhD student at Northwestern University's Joint Program in Computer Science and Learning Sciences, advised by Professor Eleanor O’Rourke and Professor Michael Horn.
-Her research focuses on studying metacognitive and self-regulated learning skills in computer science students.
-She also designs interventions to support effective metacognitive learning strategies.
+Yinmiao Li is a 3rd year PhD student at Northwestern University's Joint Program in Computer Science and Learning Sciences, advised by Professor Eleanor O’Rourke and Professor Michael Horn.
+Her research centers around understanding the connection between metacognitionemotion, and motivation in introductory computing education, as well as building interventions to support students in overcoming negative emotional and metacognitive experiences while programming.
 Yinmiao's background includes formal training in Interactive Media Arts and Human-computer interaction from New York University and Carnegie Mellon University.
 Outside of her work, she enjoys music and spending time outdoors.

 Headshot of Lauren Lin